-We first prove a weaker variant of Lemma~\ref{lem:closures} (the weakening consists in an additional assumption on $\str{C}_0$): \begin{lem} Let $L$ be a language, $\mathcal U$ be a closure description, $\str{A}$, $\str{B}$ be a finite $\mathcal U$-closed $L$-structures and $\str{C}_0$ a finite $L$-structure such that:
+First, we prove a weaker variant of Lemma~\ref{lem:closures} (the weakening consists in an additional assumption on $\str{C}_0$): \begin{lemma} Let $L$ be a relational language, let $\mathcal U$ be a closure description in $L$, let $\str{A}$ and $\str{B}$ be finite $\mathcal U$-closed $L$-structures and let $\str{C}_0$ be a finite $L$-structure such that